adonisjs/legacy-docs/3.0/overview.md

 </div>

 1. Model is the layer of data you retrieve/persist to the SQL databases like MySQL, SQLite, PostgreSQL etc.
-2. Controller is a method which responds to a HTTP request, this is the place where you interact with your Model to fetch data and send it to your views.
+2. Controller is a method which responds to an HTTP request, this is the place where you interact with your Model to fetch data and send it to your views.
-3. View is `.nunjucks` file, which contains the HTML layout of your web page.
+3. View is `.njk` file, which contains the HTML layout of your web page.
 Instead of just plain HTML, views offer a dynamic data binding syntax.

 ##### Model